bem/bem-components/README.md

 * [Connect files with CDN](#files-scheme-connection-with-cdn) — is the fastest way.
 * [Download the archive](#loading-gzipped) — ability to choose correct build version.
-* [To gather files from the sourse code](#files-collecting-from-the-sourse-code) — ability to build an unreleased version of the library.
+* [To gather files from the sourse code](#files-collecting-from-the-sourse-code) — ability to build an unreleased version of library.
 * [To install using Bower](#installation-using-bower)

 To use connected library files, see [Work with library](#work-with-library-in-dist-form).